 The Cherokee syllabary was invented by George Guess/Gist, a.k.a.
 Chief Sequoyah, of the Cherokee, and was developed between 1809 and 1824.
 At first Sequoyah experimented with a writing system based on logograms, but found this cumbersome and unsuitable for Cherokee.
-He later developed a syllabary which was originally cursive and hand-written, but it was too difficult and expensive to produce a printed version, so he devised a new version with some symbols based on letters from the Latin alphabet and on Western numerals.
+He later developed a syllabary which was originally cursive and hand-written, but it was too difficult and expensive to produce a printed version, so he devised a new version with symbols based on letters from the Latin alphabet and Western numerals.

 Sequoyah's descendants claim that he was the last surviving member of his tribe's scribe clan and the Cherokee syllabary was invented by persons unknown at a much earlier date.
-No archaeological evidience has been found to verify this claim.

 By 1820 thousands of Cherokees had learnt the syllabary, and by 1830, 90% were literate in their own language.
 Books, religious texts, almanacs and newspapers were all published using the syllabary, which was widely used for over 100 years.